 After renaming we may want to see files by listing them.
 We will use ls to list files.

-While moving new-file-name may be all ready exist.
+While moving new-file-name may already exist.
 In this situation mv command by default overwrites.
 To prevent overwrite we can provide -i option to ask before overwriting.

 $ mv -i live dead